 How many of you have been missing authentic chicken noodle soup?
 Well guess what?!
 You don’t have to miss out any longer.
 I’m going to show you how to make a perfect chicken noodle soup with noodles made from… CHEESE!

-Juustoleipa (bread cheese) is very similar to the Turkish cheese Halloumi or the Indian cheese Paneer.
+Juustoleipa is very similar to the Turkish cheese halloumi or the Indian cheese paneer.
 All three of these cheeses have a very high melting point and brown nicely in a pan or on the grill.
 This style of cheese is very easy to make at home and I can recommend a few books and kits to get you started!
-Both the books below have recipes for both Halloumi and Paneer.
+Both the books below have recipes for halloumi and paneer.

-Now, it’s not that easy to find a recipe for Bread Cheese, Finnish Juustoleipa or “squeaky cheese”.
-So I’ll make it my mission to come up with an awesome recipe and share it here at Butter For All.
-In the meantime I did run across this pretty easy recipe from Foodgeeks but I can’t speak to the quality of the recipe because I haven’t tried it.
+Now, it’s not that easy to find a recipe to make your own bread cheese.
+So I’ll make it my mission to come up with an awesome recipe and share it here at Butter For ALL.
+In the meantime I did run across this pretty easy recipe from Foodgeeks, but I haven’t tried it yet.

 Bread Cheese For Noodles!

-Please be warned that I have only used Carr Valley Bread Cheese to make the noodles for this Chicken Noodle soup recipe.
-You may experience differing results if another brand or a homemade cheese is used.
+I have only used Carr Valley Bread Cheese to make the noodles for this chicken noodle soup recipe.
+You may experience different results if another brand or a homemade cheese is used.